 About This Game

-Fictional teams, players, and leagues only.
-No real names or logos, just old time hockey the way it's supposed to feel.
+Nothing is licensed, so the teams, the players, the league, are all fictional.
+Just old time hockey the way it's supposed to feel.

 System Requirements